matijakolaric-com/django-music-publisher/docs/faq.rst

 	Yes.

 Export Electronic Batch Registration (EBR) files?
-	No. EBR is officially accepted bu MusicMark (ASCAP, BMI, SOCAN) and unofficially also by a few other societies.
+	No. EBR is officially accepted by MusicMark (ASCAP, BMI, SOCAN) and unofficially also by a few other societies.
 All of them also accept CWR.

 Export MWN (DDEX) or any other DDEX format?